paigeweber13/language-quickstart/README.md

 - parallel mergesort
 - get an optional binary command line flag (there or not) and an optional command line flag with an argument
+- get every link on the front page of [hacker news](https://news.ycombinator.com/news) (and optionally, get every image on the pages linked to))

 External packages are allowed: one of the goals of this project is to help the new programmer discover what the package ecosystem is like.